ChristianJoohs/Argon2-passwordgenerator/README.md

 # Argon2-passwordgenerator

 ## Technicalities
 Programmed in Python 3.9.7.
-To install python, follow the instructions on: https://www.python.org/downloads/
+To install Python, follow the instructions on: https://www.python.org/downloads/

 Needs the following modules:
 - os.path